christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 # A/B testing in just one clic

-You would have never imagine how easy this could have been.
+You would have never imagined how easy this could have been.
 Under the *Versions section*, click on the "Split Traffic" button to set up an A/B testing between two uploaded docker versions :

 ![]({{ site.url }}/img/appengine_abtesting.png)